AndyIbanez/andyibanez-com/content/posts/caching-content-with-nscache.md

 * It stores data in memory only.
 If our app gets killed, this memory is freed up and it's not persisted to disk.
 * The key-value pair mechanism lets us very easily set and get cached content.
 Very similar to what we would do with a `Dictionary`.
 Unlike a dictionary, the keys are not copied, so it's slightly more memory efficient.
 * We can set automatic eviction conditions to help `NSCache` delete objects automatically.
 We can also manually evict objects if we need to.
 * It is multi-threading friendly.
-We can read and write the cache without having to manage our cache object ourselves.
+We can read and write the cache without having to manage threading ourselves.

 And there is just one reason it is not perfect: